matthew-dailey/matthew-dailey.github.io/_posts/2016-10-10-interview-reading-material.markdown

 * Ask yourself questions about your interview process

 Section 6 - Warm up your candidates
 * "Not knowing what to expect makes candidates nervous.
 That’s a pointless handicap."
-Lettvin echoes this point in the next section
+This echoes the comment from Lettvin above
 * "We worked from the assumption that a candidate’s resume, background, and even their previous experience had no bearing on their ability to perform the difficult and specialized work we did."
   * This one is pretty intriguing.
 They go on to say that they purchased $80 work of books and sent them to candidates to study up before the interview.
   * This is complemented by the statement that most candidates did not know Matasano's domain very well at all when starting the interview process, but this still resulted in great hires